hydraulic-software/conveyor/guidebook/docs/index.md

 <video width="100%" playsinline autoplay muted loop><source src="https://downloads.hydraulic.dev/eton-sample/eton.mp4" type="video/mp4"></video>

-[Eton Notes](https://github.com/hydraulic-software/eton-desktop) is a simple open source mockup of a note-taking app that uses Material Design and the [JetPack Compose Desktop](https://www.jetbrains.com/lp/compose-desktop/) toolkit, which is a desktop port of the new Android GUI framework.
+[Eton Notes](https://github.com/hydraulic-software/eton-desktop) is a simple open source mockup of a note-taking app that uses Material Design and the [Jetpack Compose Desktop](https://www.jetbrains.com/lp/compose-desktop/) toolkit, which is a desktop port of the new Android GUI framework.

 ## Get started